 If you get a flat tire while driving, gradually decrease your speed.
 Hold the steering wheel firmly and slowly move to a safe place on the side of the road.
-The pressure of the spare wheel (not supplied with vehicle) always has to be checked regularly (at least after every tenth time at the filling station).
+The pressure of the spare wheel always has to be checked regularly (at least after every tenth time at the filling station).